weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 <RaftRFChangeWarning/>

-Replication is disabled by default and can be enabled per data class in the [collection configuration](../manage-data/collections.mdx#replication-settings).
+Replication is disabled by default.
+It can be enabled per collection in the [collection configuration](../manage-data/collections.mdx#replication-settings).
 This means you can set different replication factors per class in your dataset.

-To enable replication on a class, the replication factor has to be set, which looks like the following:
+To enable replication, set the replication factor:

 ```yaml
 {